Museum, Café & Gift Shop

 Kilby Historic Site!

 You will be pleasantly surprised with the preservation of the only remaining buildings of a once-thriving mill town from the turn of the last century.
-Costumed interpreters encourage you to step back in time as you relive history during your visit.
-Whether you are visiting the shopkeeper in the general store or having a conversation with the farmhand, you will experience firsthand just how life was in the 1910s in rural British Columbia.
+Whether you are visiting the shopkeeper in the general store or having a conversation with the farmhand, you will experience firsthand just how life was in the early 1900s in rural British Columbia.

-We guarantee your visit will bring a smile to your face.
-Reflect back on a time you lived through, reminisce of days gone by, or learn of a lifestyle that is hard to comprehend in today’s fast-paced age of technology and computers.
+Reflect back on a time you lived through, reminisce of days gone by, or learn of a lifestyle that is hard to comprehend in today’s fast-paced age of technology.
 The past comes alive in the common household objects we now call artifacts.
-Entering the General Store or petting our many farm animals will connect you to the past and let you embrace the pioneering spirit we strive to convey.
+Whether you are entering the General Store or petting one of the farm animals you will connect to the past and embrace the pioneering spirit we strive to convey.

 – Thursday to Sunday 11 – 4 pm